Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 Perrin-Malterre, C. (2014).
 The Integration of Sustainable Development into the Professional Practices of Sports and Tourism Service Providers.
 Sustainable Development and Territories [ Online], Vol. 5, No. 3.

-(From) Sardan, J.-P. O. (1996) “Violence Against Data,” Enquête, (No. 3), pp. 31–59.
+(From) Sardan, J.-P. O. (1996) “Violence Against Data, ” *Enquête*, (No. 3), pp. 31–59.

 Vachée, C., Corneloup, J., Soulé, B. (2004).
-Professional Logics and Cultural References in Mountain Sports Professions.
+Professional Logics and Cultural Referents in Mountain Sports Professions.
 In Sobry, C. (ed.), Sports Tourism, Villeneuve d’Ascq, Presses universitaires du Septentrion, pp. 161–189.

 Van Der Yeught, C. (2015).
-What skills are needed for managing organizational sustainability?
-The case of small tourism organizations.
+What Skills Are Needed for Managing Organizational Sustainability?
+The Case of Small Tourism Organizations.
 Management & Avenir ( No. 78).

 .